vlang/v/doc/docs.md

 ### Shared Objects

-Data can be exchanged between a coroutine and the calling thread via a shared variable.
+Data can be exchanged between a thread and the calling thread via a shared variable.
-Such variables should be created as `shared` and passed to the coroutine as such, too.
+Such variables should be created as `shared` and passed to the thread as such, too.
 The underlying `struct` contains a hidden *mutex* that allows locking concurrent access using `rlock` for read-only and `lock` for read/write access.